Encina High School Alumni

 of the class reunions happening in 1998:

-Some of you may not be aware that the Encina Updates are archived here:
+Some of you may not be aware that the early Encina Updates are archived here: http://www.encinahighschool.com/archives.htm

 More than 2200 alumni and faculty and parents currently subscribe to the Encina Update and I believe that some of you even read it <g>.
-Through it, we can reach a good cross section of past alumni and it's proven to be a successful medium for publicizing events like the annual homecoming party and alumni challenge.
+Through it, we can reach a good cross section of past alumni and it's proven to be a successful medium for publicizing events like the alumni challenge and class reunions.

 Unfortunately for the website, Will Leaver '73/74 left his ISP Connect and the new management was not interested in hosting the website for free.
 You will remember that last May 2001, they shut down the website when they couldn't find any accounting paperwork.
 The website came back online, but they wanted $200+/month to host the Encina domain.
 I bargained them down to $115/month and agreed to keep the website at it's present size of 350mb while we investigated alternatives.

-I would like to thank all who have contributed towards the $1500 expense of hosting the website this past year.
+I would like to thank all who have contributed towards the $1500 expense of hosting the website that year.
 The internet is not free.

 I was looking for a less expensive host for the website, with my first choice being a home on the server of an alumni who had an ISP or their own company, in order to minimize the costs and provide a stable, long-term home for the website.
 The reason for wanting our own hardware was to make the website portable.

-We bought a Dell webserver last November 2001 and Ron Mintle installed it at Yellow Magic.
-Now that the new Encina webserver is finally online, the costs of running the Encina website will drop dramatically.
+We bought a Dell webserver in November 2001 and Ron Mintle installed it at Yellow Magic.
+Once the Encina webserver was finally online, the costs of running the Encina website dropped dramatically.
 Actually, they will go back to what they were when Connect! hosted the site for free.
 But with the advantage that we have our own server hardware so that when Ron retires some day, we can simply move the server to another location.
-However, Ron assures me that he intends to work forever...

 I would like to encourage alumni to continue to sponsor the Encina website